Fiserv/firstvision-apac/docs/APIs/Card-Management/CVV2-Validation-V2.md

 # Validate CVV2 V2

-This API is used to validate the encrypted CVV2 for a given payment instrument Id.
+This API is used to validate the encrypted CVV2 for a given payment instrument Id along with expiry date, if provided.

 ## Endpoint